Preimplantation Genetic Testing

 In fertility, it’s always better to know than to wonder what if.
 Preimplantation genetic testing helps spot gene mutations and increase the chances of a successful pregnancy.

-Why PGT is Used
+Why is PGT Used?

-• Who Can Benefit from PGT?
+Who Can Benefit from PGT?

 Preimplantation genetic testing (PGT) is a way of safeguarding against genetic diseases or disorders before they are transferred into a woman’s uterus through in vitro fertilization (IVF).
 PGT is ideal for those who: